Call Quick Call

 The fountain, a Baroque masterpiece designed in the early 18th Century by Nicola Salvi, is arguably the most famous fountain in the world.
 Between 7 and 10 million tourists flock to Trevi every year to marvel at its vastness and beauty, and to throw a coin over their shoulder to ensure their return to Rome.

-If you are fortunate enough to see Trevi Fountain in person you will surely be amazed.
+If you are fortunate enough to have seen Trevi Fountain in person, you have surely be amazed by the scale and elegance of its sculptural grandeur.
 If you are an armchair tourist, no worries; you can still be amazed by reading our collection of fun facts!

-• The water supply for Trevi Fountain comes from the Aqua Virgo aqueduct, the only aqueduct from ancient Rome that is still functioning.
+• The water supply for Trevi Fountain comes from the Acqua Virgo aqueduct, the only aqueduct from ancient Rome still functioning.

-• The original Roman fountain was built at the end of the aqueduct, where three roads intersect, giving it its name (“Tre” = three in Italian, and “vie” means roads, Tre+vie = Trevie, truncated to Trevi)
+• The original Roman fountain was built at the end of the aqueduct, where three roads intersected, giving it its name.
+Tre means “three” in Italian, and vie means “roads”.
+Tre+vie = Trevie, truncated to Trevi.

-• Almost 3 million cubic feet of water flow through the fountain every day!
-(Don’t worry, the water is recycled.)
+• Almost 3 million cubic feet of water flow through the fountain every day.
+(Don’t fret; the water is recycled.)

-• Every day about 3,000 Euro in coins are tossed into the fountain — that’s over a million Euro per year in coins!
+• About 3,000 Euro in coins are tossed into the fountain daily — that’s over a million Euro per year in coins!
 The money goes to charity to feed Rome’s needy.

 • In normal tourist times, about 1,000 visitors come to admire Trevi Fountain every hour.